 Radis Restaurant ⭐

-The premise of the Radis restaurant is that every day its tasting menu changes.
-Its name pays homage to its elders and so does its cuisine.
-Radis, which means radish in French, refers to his mother’s nickname, “la Rabanita”.
-Thus, what is expected from this proposal are the usual aromas and flavors.
+The premise of Radis restaurant is that every day changes its tasting menu.
+Its name finde tribute to their elders and so does its cuisine.
+Radis, radish in French, appeals to the nickname of his mother, “la Rabanita”.
+Thus, what is expected from this proposal are the aromas and flavors of always.

 Chef: Juanjo Mesa León.